Mahdi15-879/Puppeteer-String-Watcher-with-Email-Alerts/README.md

 - Set the EMAIL_RECIPIENTS array to specify who should receive email alerts.
 - Update the SMTP_CONFIG object with your SMTP server details for sending emails.

+License:
+This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgements:
 - This project uses Puppeteer and Nodemailer.